Meopham: The main village

 From the north along the main A227, the four settlements are Hook Green; The Street (Dodmore); Meopham Green; and Culverstone.
 The first three contain conservation areas.
 There were originally seven village greens in the parish; only three remain today.

 Hook Green is the most northerly of the settlements.
 Originally called Hoo Green, it lies around a small triangular village green to the west of the main road.
 There are again many listed buildings in the area, including the Weavers Cottage.
-More modern developments are situated near to Meopham Railway Station to the north, as is The Railway Tavern.
-There is also an Italian restaurant, Bartellas, formerly the Fox & Hounds public house.
+More modern developments are situated near to Meopham Railway Station to the north.

 The Street (Dodmore) is the oldest of the village's settlements, where parts of the medieval manorial mansion of Dodmore stand, although the original structure was badly damaged in an earthquake of 1382: it is close to the 14th-century church, the parish church of St John the Baptist.
 In addition, there are many other historic buildings, including The George Inn, where the manorial court of Dodmore once sat.
 At The George Inn there is still the Courtroom Bar, the room in which the court baron of the manor was held.
-The present lord of the manor of Dodmore owns the Tudor manor house.
+Richard Adamson, a shipbroker and elder son of the late Dr Donald Adamson, owner of the Tudor manor house, succeeded as the present lord of the manor of Dodmore in 2024.
 The family of the cricketer Thomas Nordish worked Dodmore Manor Farm.
 In the late 20th century Ifield CC relocated to within Dodmore's ancient manorial boundaries, becoming New Ifield CC.

 Meopham Green is by far the largest remaining village green in the parish.
 The main road passes to the west; around the other two sides are buildings, many of which are of 18th- and 19th-century origin.
 Here are two public houses: the King's Arms; and The Cricketers' Inn, previously The Long Hop.
 Just to the north of the Green is Meopham Vineyard.